rust-lang/rust/text/0000-less-unwinding.md

   a crates.io crate it would arguably support these options via Cargo features, but without that option is this the best way to be implementing these switches for the standard library?

-* Applications may silently revert to the wrong panic runtime given the heuristics here.
-For example if an application relies on unwinding panics, if a dependency is pulled in with an explicit `extern crate panic_abort`, then the entire application will switch to aborting panics silently.
-This can be corrected, however, with an explicit `extern crate panic_unwind` on behalf of the application.

 # Alternatives
 [alternatives]: #alternatives